 In the Lifetime of the Buddha

 The Buddha told this story to help five hundred new disciples who were dissatisfied.
 It all began with a quarrel between the Buddha’s Sakya clan and a neighboring clan over who should get water for their crops after their shared dam ran low at the end of the dry season.
-As tempers flared, people came to blows and the two clans declared war on each other.
+As tempers flared, people came to blows and the two clans declared war.

 The Buddha went to quell the feud, and when they saw him, every man threw down his weapon to listen to him speak.
-The Buddha said life was more valuable than water and then told five stories from his past lives to convince them to settle their dispute peacefully.
+The Buddha said life was more valuable than water, then told five stories from his past lives to convince them to settle their dispute peacefully.

 - To condemn blindly following others, the Buddha told the Daddabha Jataka (#322), in which he was a lion.
 A hare heard a loud thud and feared the earth was coming to an end, so he took off running as fast as he could.
 Tens of thousands of other animals heard his warning and joined in the exodus, all without ever looking back.
 The Bodhisatta knew the earth was not breaking apart and stopped the stampede with his roar.
-He asked if anyone had actually seen the earth breaking apart, and no one had.
-So he and the hare went back to the place he heard the sound to investigate and saw a bael fruit that had fallen out of a tree lying on the intact ground.
+He asked if anyone had actually seen the ground breaking, and no one had.
+So he went back to where the hare heard the sound to investigate and saw a bael fruit that had fallen out of a tree lying on the intact ground.

 - To prove that sometimes the weak can defeat the strong, the Buddha told the Latukika Jataka (#357), in which he was an elephant.
 When his herd passed by a nest full of hatchlings, a mother quail begged the Bodhisatta to protect her children from being stepped on, so he stood over the nest until all his elephants had passed.
-Later an evil rogue elephant came by, and when he heard the quail’s pleas he intentionally trampled the chicks and urinated on their mangled corpses.
+Later, an evil rogue elephant came by, and when he heard the quail’s pleas he intentionally trampled the chicks and urinated on their mangled corpses.
 The quail cursed the elephant and vowed revenge, stating that a strong mind was more powerful than a strong body.
-The mother quail helped a crow, a fly, and a frog and then enlisted them to return the favors by helping her murder the rogue elephant.
-The crow pecked out the elephant’s eyes to blind him, the fly laid eggs in his eye sockets to cause him maddening pain, and the frog croaked causing the elephant to follow him in the assumption that he was in water; but the frog had jumped down a cliff and the elephant fell to his death.
+The mother quail helped a crow, a fly, and a frog, and then she enlisted them to return the favors by helping her murder the rogue elephant.
+The crow pecked out the elephant’s eyes to blind him; the fly laid eggs in his eye sockets to cause him maddening pain; and the frog croaked, leading the elephant to follow him in the assumption that the frog was in water, but instead the frog had jumped down a cliff, so the elephant fell to his death.

 - To promote unity, the Buddha told the Rukkhadhamma Jataka (#74), in which he was a tree fairy.
 A new king told all the fairies of the forest they could go live anywhere they pleased.
-Despite the Bodhisatta telling his relatives to stay in the forest with him, some chose to go live in big stand-alone trees near towns where they knew they would get the most honor and offerings.
-One day a storm blew down all the lone trees and these fairies lost their homes, while trees packed together in the forest suffered no damage.
+Despite the Bodhisatta telling his relatives to stay in the forest with him, some went to live in big stand-alone trees near towns, where they knew they would get the most honor and offerings.
+One day a storm blew down all the lone trees, and these fairies lost their homes, while trees packed together in the forest suffered no damage.
 This showed that families should stick together.

-The Buddha finished his discussion with a lesson on self-control and non-attachment, and everyone renounced war, feeling grateful to the Buddha for saving their lives.
+The Buddha finished his anti-war discussion with a lesson on self-control and nonattachment, and everyone renounced conflict, feeling grateful to the Buddha for saving their lives.
 As an act of atonement, each of the clans sent two hundred fifty princes to become disciples.
-They collected morning alms together in both of the clans’ cities and were given great honor.
-But these men had ordained out of respect for the Buddha, not a desire for spiritual growth, and over time they became discontent.
+They collected morning alms together in both of the clans’ cities and received great honor.
+But these men had ordained out of respect for the Buddha, not a desire for spiritual growth, and over time they became discontented.
 The feelings worsened when they received messages from their former wives.

-To help them overcome their dissatisfaction, the Buddha flew them to the beautiful valley in the Himalayas where he had been the cuckoo, and there he preached about the wickedness of women by telling this past-life story.
+To help these five hundred disciples overcome their dissatisfaction, the Buddha flew them to the beautiful valley in the Himalayas where he had been the cuckoo, and there he preached about the wickedness of women by telling this story.
 The trip and the story erased their longings for their wives.
 Fully understanding that women create problems and should be avoided, they all attained arahantship and were able to fly home under their own supernatural powers.